ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## thread_pool_queue_size {#thread-pool-queue-size}

 The maximum number of jobs that can be scheduled on the Global Thread pool.
 Increasing queue size leads to larger memory usage.
-It is recommended to keep this value equal to `max_thread_pool_size`.
+It is recommended to keep this value equal to [max_thread_pool_size](#max-thread-pool-size).

 Possible values: